 15.1 Failure to Meet Obligations.

-15.1.1 Termination of Market Buyer Rights.
+[ROW 20 OF MATRIX – Market Participation Ban – changed to suspension/limitation]

-The Office of the Interconnection shall terminate a Market Buyer’s right to make purchases from the PJM Interchange Energy Market, the PJM Capacity Credit Market or any other market operated by PJM if it determines that the Market Buyer does not continue to meet the obligations set forth in this Agreement, including but not limited to the obligation to be in compliance with PJM’s creditworthiness requirements and the obligation to make timely payment, provided that the Office of the Interconnection has notified the Market Buyer of any such deficiency and afforded the Market Buyer a reasonable opportunity to cure pursuant to Section 15.1.3.
-The Office of the Interconnection shall reinstate a Market Buyer’s right to make purchases from the PJM Interchange Energy Market and PJM Capacity Credit Market upon demonstration by the Market Buyer that it has come into compliance with the obligations set forth in this Agreement.
+15.1.1 Suspension and Termination of Market Participant Rights.

-15.1.2 Termination of Market Seller Rights.
+PJM shall limit, suspend or terminate a Market Participant’s right to participate in any market operated by PJM if it determines that the Market Participant does not continue to meet the obligations set forth in any of the Agreements, including but not limited to the obligation to be in compliance with the prices, terms, or operating characteristics of any of its prior scheduled transactions in any market operated by PJM, the creditworthiness requirements set forth in Tariff, Atttachment Q and/or the obligation to make timely payment, provided that PJM and/or PJMSettlement has notified the Market Participant of any such deficiency and afforded the Market Participant a reasonable opportunity to cure pursuant to section 15.1.3 below, or Tariff, Attachment Q, as applicable.
+PJM shall reinstate a Market Participant’s right to participate in any market operated by PJM upon a determination by PJM and/or PJMSettlement that the Market Participant has satisfied the applicable requirements and is in compliance with the obligations set forth in any of the Agreements.

-The Office of the Interconnection shall not accept offers from a Market Seller that has not complied with the prices, terms, or operating characteristics of any of its prior scheduled transactions in the PJM Interchange Energy Market, unless such Market Seller has taken appropriate measures to the satisfaction of the Office of the Interconnection to ensure future compliance.
+15.1.2 [Reserved for Future Use]

 15.1.3 Payment of Bills.

-A Member shall make full and timely payment, in accordance with the terms specified by the Office of the Interconnection, of all bills rendered in connection with or arising under or from this Agreement, any service or rate schedule, any tariff, or any services performed by the Office of the Interconnection or transactions with PJMSettlement, notwithstanding any disputed amount, but any such payment shall not be deemed a waiver of any right with respect to such dispute.
-Any Member that fails to make full and timely payment to PJMSettlement (of amounts owed either directly to PJMSettlement or PJMSettlement as agent for the LLC) or otherwise fails to meet its financial or other obligations to a Member, PJMSettlement, or the LLC under this Agreement, shall, in addition to any requirement set forth in Section 15.1 and upon expiration of the 2-day period specified below be in default.
+A Member and a Participant shall make full and timely payment, in accordance with the terms specified by PJM, of all bills rendered in connection with or arising under or from any of the Agreements, any service or rate schedule, any tariff, or any services performed by PJM or transactions with PJMSettlement, notwithstanding any disputed amount, but any such payment shall not be deemed a waiver of any right with respect to such dispute.
+Any Member or Participant that fails to make full and timely payment to PJMSettlement (of amounts owed either directly to PJMSettlement or PJMSettlement as agent for PJM) or otherwise fails to meet its financial or other obligations to a Member, PJMSettlement, or PJM under any of the Agreements, shall, in addition to any requirement set forth in Operating Agreement, section 15.1 and upon expiration of the cure period specified below, be in default.

 15.1.4 Breach Notification and Remedy